 It doesn’t take much to figure out what’s going on here: When children are awake, it’s hard for parents to get any shuteye.

-Sleep deprivation affects adults the way it affects kids: It makes them irritable (and sometimes depressed), impatient, and less efficient at just about everything they do.
+Sleep deprivation affects adults the way it affects kids: It makes them irritable (and sometimes extremely sad), impatient, and less efficient at just about everything they do.
 Adults who haven’t gotten a good night’s sleep are more likely to miss work.
 And sleep-deprived parents aren’t very good at managing their children.

 The Biology of Sleep